experiandataquality/GlobalIntuitive/README.md

 Any property you don't override will continue to use the default label.

 NB.
 You can change the language by passing this setting through, as described in [Options](/#options).

+#### Returning results

+The API returns the formatted address in json format as **7 lines**.

+This sample code creates a new form field for each of the address lines and sets the value accordingly.
+These form fields are created for you and don't need to be specified in advance.

+The form fields are wrapped in a `div` with a class name of "formatted-address".

+The `name` attribute for each field is the same as the label discussed in [Customising labels](/#customising-labels).
+That is, either the default label returned by the API, or a custom key if it's overridden.

 ## Development